BaiyangZhang/BaiyangZhang.github.io/_posts/2024-01-25-Note-on-Kink-Mass-Correction-in-3D-Part-I.md

 B^{\ddagger}_ {k} = \frac{B^{\dagger}_ {k} }{2\omega _ {k} }.
 $$

-This helps us to jump between different conventions for the field expansion.
+This helps us to switch between different conventions for the field expansion.

 We have omitted the vector sign (or bold font) in $r$ since it would not raise any misunderstanding.
 We assume (quite reasonably) the separation of variables $x$ and $y$ for 2D normal modes ${\mathfrak g}(r)$,